xiaeryu/Hadoop/pig.1.md

 EXPLAIN [-out path] [-brief] [-dot] [-param ...] [-param_file ...] alias;
 ```
 Display the execution plan used to compute a relation.
 When used with a script name, for example, EXPLAIN myscript.pig, it will show the execution plan of the script.

+User Defined Functions
+---
+Can refer to PiggyBank:pig:.